Time (TIME) Q3 2017 Results - Earnings Call Transcript

 Susana D'Emic - Time, Inc.

 Yeah, so it's Sue.
-I mean, we were developing and operating plan that assumes the print magazine's remains challenges (24:45), and we're currently in the budgeting process for 2018.
+We're developing an operating plan that assumes the print magazine remains challenged, and we're currently in the budgeting process for 2018.

 As it relates to rate base and frequency, so on rate base, I mean there's copies that we're removing for which we don't receive revenue, and we have some costs.
 And then on frequency, so both of the rate base and frequency adjustments have a positive impact on adjusted OIBDA over the long-term.

 Jennifer L. Wong - Time, Inc.

 This is Jen.
-I'd add one added effect of how this kind of rolls if you (25:19) think about it is, when you make these changes, you have a really positive profitability effect, but what happens in the short-term is you see changes to your subscription and ad revenue that are like onetime effects, and then you get this profitability that comes in.
+I'd add one added effect of how this kind of rolls to just think about it is, when you make these changes, you have a really positive profitability effect.
+But what happens in the short-term is you see changes to your subscription and ad revenue that are like onetime effects.
+And then you get this profitability that comes in.
 So that's kind of how it rolls through just to give you a sense, each of the line items.

 Alan Murray - Time, Inc.

 Yeah, this is Alan.
-I'd just add that what we're really trying to do is make the magazines more premium products for the most devoted customers, and not waste a lot of time chasing after the marginal customers, and that's working well for us.
+I'd just add that what we're really trying to do is make the magazines more premium products for the most devoted customers, and not waste a lot of time chasing after the marginal customers.
+And that's working well for us.

 Douglas Middleton Arthur - Huber Research Partners LLC

 Okay.
 Great.
 And then on Viant – yes, sorry.
-Just a follow-up on Viant, you talked about, first, you had an agency issue from a (26:07) major client.
-Now you're, I don't know if that's a transition to a loss of that business, but how do you sort of see that playing out in a year or two (26:18)?
+Just to follow-up with Viant, you talked about, first, you had an agency issue related to a (26:07) major client.
+Now you're, I don't know if that's transitioned to a loss of that business, but how do you sort of see that playing out in a year or two (26:18)?

 Richard L. Battista - Time, Inc.